 If a family of four replace their inefficient shower head with a water-efficient one they could save around £80 off their gas bills and around £115 off their water bills (if they have a water meter) each year.
 That’s a total saving of around £195.

 A running tap wastes more than six litres of water a minute, so turn off the tap while brushing your teeth, shaving, or washing your face.
 Use cold water if you don't need hot.

 Don't be a drip

 A dripping tap can waste more than 5,500 litres of water a year, so make sure your taps are properly turned off and change washers promptly when taps start to drip.

 Try to avoid wasting water from running taps while waiting for hot water.

 Fill ’em up!

-Using a sink of water to wash up twice a day rather than having the hot tap running could save around £35 a year on your gas bill and around £30 on your water bill (if you have a water meter).
-If you need to rinse utensils or wash vegetables, use cold water if possible and don't leave the tap running!
+Using a sink of water to wash up twice a day rather than having the hot tap running could save around £30 on your gas bill and about £30 on your water bill (if you have a water meter).
+If you need to rinse utensils or wash vegetables, use cold water if possible and don't leave the tap running.